Thairo Estrada Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 24th in MLB with a collective eight strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers have a 4.55 team ERA that ranks 16th across all league pitching staffs.
+- The Dodgers have the 13th-ranked team ERA among all league pitching staffs (4.33).

-- The Dodgers give up the third-fewest home runs in baseball (six total, 0.6 per game).
+- Dodgers pitchers combine to allow nine home runs (0.8 per game), the sixth-fewest in baseball.

-- In his most recent time out on Friday, the righty tossed six innings against the Arizona Diamondbacks, allowing one earned run while surrendering two hits.
+- In his most recent appearance on Saturday, the left-hander threw six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.